7 Best TENS Units of 2026

 Cons

-The HealthmateForever occupies a unique position in this category: no other device reviewed here offers 4 output connections supporting 8 simultaneous pads across four independent body zones.
+The Belifu occupies a unique position in this category: it offers four fully independent channels driving 8 pads across four separate body zones at the same time.
 For patients managing multiple chronic pain sites — a common presentation in conditions like fibromyalgia, lumbar radiculopathy with referred knee pain, or post-surgical bilateral joint replacement — the ability to treat the whole symptom picture in a single 20-minute session has real clinical value.
+Because each channel is independent, intensity can be set separately for each zone, so a sensitive area can run gently while a thick muscle group gets stronger stimulation.

 Pros